Wolfbox: Recent versions

 In 2013, a limited-edition run of 25 new Wolfboxes were designed, plotted, supervised & signed by Dr. Wolfrum, in a non-exclusive (unlicensed) agreement with Acme Audio Mfg.
 Company.
 Using NOS components and original A-11J and A-12J triad transformers sourced from vintage gear, these new versions found their way to such places as Nashville's Blackbird Studios, London's Abbey Road, and to Blue Note Records President and bassist Don Was.
 After the 25-unit production, Dr. Wolfrum ended his Acme collaboration and released his schematic of the Wolfbox in 2014 for free public non-commercial use.

-To date Acme Audio Mfg.
-Co. produces The Motown DI which uses original OEM Triad transformers.
+Now Acme Audio Mfg.
+Co. produces The Motown DI which uses a new transformer inspired by the original OEM Triad transformers.

 Molybdenum and limited resources

-The original Wolfboxes relied on vintage A-11J and A-12J Triad transformers (manufactured up to 1974) whose metal structure (i.e. Molybdenum composition) became regulated due to mining and manufacturing toxicity by OSHA and EPA restrictions.
+The original Wolfboxes relied on vintage A-11J and A-12J Triad transformers whose metal structure (i.e. Molybdenum composition) became regulated due to mining and manufacturing toxicity by OSHA and EPA restrictions.